churchill-lab/emase/README.rst

 Personalized ASE analysis in Human
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use EMASE for personalized RNA-seq analysis in human, we need phased genetic variation information.
+EMASE can be used to do personalized RNA-seq analysis in human.
+For this,  we use the phased genetic variation (SNP and Indel) information to construct personalized diploid genome and align reads to the diploid transcriptome..

 Allele-specific Binding using Chip-Seq in F1 Hybrids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^